 Step 3: Hit the Enter key.
 Here we can see that though we had an upper-case “M” in cell A6, the formula in B6 has returned the code of lower- case “m” because of using LOWER function with CODE function in that cell.
 The same thing happened in B7 too, by using the UPPER function with CODE function we got the code of upper- case “M” from a word which had a lower- case “m” as the first letter.

-CODE Function
+Application of CODE Function in Excel

 For ready-to-use Dashboard Templates: